OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/set-next-statement-can-only-apply-to-executable-lines-within-current-procedure.md

 keywords: vblr6.chm1040350
 f1_keywords:
 - vblr6.chm1040350
-ms.prod: office
 ms.assetid: 4e5c0a9d-95ec-ee89-499f-42af2b9d44ec
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Set Next Statement can only apply to executable lines within current procedure.

 You can choose the **Set Next Statement** command to indicate where a suspended program should begin when execution is continued.
 This error has the following causes and solutions: